-She has been a member of Prysmian's Board of Statutory Auditors since 16 April 2013, having been elected on the slate submitted by the shareholder Clubtre, which received the majority of votes in the Shareholders' Meeting.
+She is a subject expert in commercial law at the Insubria University of Varese.
+She has been a member of Prysmian's Board of Statutory Auditors since 13 April 2016, having been elected from the slate submitted by the shareholder Clubtre, which received the majority of votes in the Shareholders' Meeting.